Lower Zambezi National Park

-Neighboring the famous Mana Pool National park of Zimbabwe, Lower Zambezi is a wide vast wilderness, that’s underdeveloped, but lucky with quite a great opportunity to spot wildlife since they share a wider wilderness combined.
+Neighboring the famous Mana Pool National Park of Zimbabwe, Lower Zambezi is a wide, vast wilderness that’s underdeveloped, but is lucky with quite a great opportunity to spot wildlife since it shares a wider wilderness combined.
 The diversity of animals is not as wide as the other big parks, but the opportunities to get close to the game wandering in and out of the Zambezi channels are spectacular.

 Even though the Lower Zambezi National Park covers an area of 4092 square kilometers, most of the game is concentrated along the valley floor.
 There is an escarpment along the northern end which acts as a physical barrier to most of the Park’s animal species.
-Enormous herds of elephant, some up to 100 strong, are often seen at the river’s edge.
+Enormous herds of elephants, some up to 100 strong, are often seen at the river’s edge.
 ‘Island hopping’ buffalo and waterbuck are common.
-The Park also hosts good populations of lion and leopard, and listen too for the ubiquitous cry of the fish eagle.
+The Park also hosts good populations of lion and leopard, and listens to the ubiquitous cry of the fish eagle.

 1. African wild dogs,